GabiBrawl/Nibunkatsu/README.md

 > にぶんかつ ✦ Nibunkatsu comes from the Japanese word for splitting in half.

-Nibunkatsu One is a compact, ergonomic split keyboard designed for everyday typing and programming.
-Built using the ESP32-S3 microcontroller with KMK firmware, featuring per-key RGB underglow, an OLED display, and a rotary encoder.
+Nibunkatsu is a compact split keyboard for typing and programming.
+I'll be using the ESP32-S3 microcontroller with KMK firmware, featuring RGB under the keys, an OLED display on the left half, and a rotary encoder in the right half!!

-This project was created as part of [Hack Club Blueprint](https://blueprint.hackclub.com), a program that empowers high school students to design, build, and ship real hardware products.
+This project was created as part of the [Hack Club Blueprint](https://blueprint.hackclub.com) program that empowers high school students to design and build real hardware projects.

-**Project Stats:** ~70 hours over 1 week of active work and learning.
+**Project Stats:** ~70 hours over the course of 1 week of active work and learning!

 ---

 ## Features

-- **Split Design** — 5x7 layout per half for comfortable typing
+- **Split Design** — 5x7 layout per half, including a number row
 - **RGB Underglow** — 28 individually addressable WS2812C LEDs per half
-- **OLED Display** — 0.91" screen showing layer status and keyboard info
+- **OLED Display** — 0.91" display for layer status and other keyboard info
-- **Rotary Encoder** — PEC11 encoder for volume/scroll control
+- **Rotary Encoder** — PEC11 encoder for volume control and maybe more?
-- **Hotswap Sockets** — Easy switch replacement without soldering
+- **Hotswap Sockets** — Simple switch replacement without constant soldering
-- **KMK Firmware** — Fully programmable with Python
+- **KMK Firmware** — Programmable using Python
-- **TRRS Connection** — 3.5mm audio cable for split communication with ESD protection
+- **TRRS Connection** — A 3.5mm audio cable for split communication between both halves.
+Also with ESD protection, protecting the MCU's TX/RX pins.

 ## Repository Structure

 ```
-├── firmware/     - KMK firmware source code (Python)
+├── firmware/     - KMK firmware code and configuration
 ├── PCB/          - EasyEDA PCB project files and schematics
-├── CAD/          - 3D models for keyboard case (.3mf format)
+├── CAD/          - 3D models for the keyboard case and plates (.3mf and .step)
-└── assets/       - Build photos and documentation
+└── assets/       - Work screenshots and photos
+├── bom.csv       - Bill of Materials with supplier links, prices and quantities
 ```

 ---